 In order to pass the English test, you will need to demonstrate a basic understanding of writing, reading and speaking English.
 Fortunately, the USCIS provides some resources to help you prepare for the exam.
 The speaking portion of your test will be conducted during the interview portion of the application process.
 To pass the writing portion, you are required to write one out of three sentences correctly.
 To pass the reading test, you are required to read one out of three sentences correctly.

 The Civics Test

 The civics portion of the test includes 10 questions about the history and governmental processes of the U.S. The USCIS provides a list of 100 questions from which the 10 you are asked will be included.
 The list is also available in Spanish and Chinese.
-There are also audio versions of the questions on the USCIS website, in addition to flash cards and pocket study guides.
+There are also audio versions of the questions, in addition to flash cards and pocket study guides.